tartakynov/frigate-ssd-to-hdd/README.md

 Frigate's constant read/write activity would prevent HDDs from spinning down, keeping them at peak power consumption 24/7.

-By letting Frigate write to SSD — where all Docker data also lives — HDDs are only accessed when users actively interact with the data (viewing recordings, editing photos/videos).
+By letting Frigate write to SSD — where all Docker data also lives — HDDs are only accessed when users actively interact with the data (viewing recordings in Frigate, or accessing other data stored in the HDDs).
 This keeps HDDs in a low-power idle state most of the time.

 The trade-off is that SSD capacity fills up quickly with Frigate recordings.
 This script solves that by offloading recordings from SSD to HDD, waking the drives only briefly for the sync.